compstorylab/contagiograms/README.rst

 }
 ```

-You can run it from your terminal
+You can run it in your terminal
 ```shell
 python contagiograms/contagiograms.py --flipbook -i tests/test.json -o tests/
 ```